Specimens, 2021. Mixed media. 250 cm x 35 cm x 5 cm. (98.4 x 13.8 x 2 in). Photo credit Pavel Tsvetkov

 This work is a result of a couple years of exploration and observation of the function of the human body.

 Our body is a living organism, just like any other living organism on the planet.
-It follows its own path of recovery or evolution, if it is simply left to do so.
+It follows its own path of recovery or evolution, if simply left alone.

 Nature does not like intervention, so doesn’t the body.